 How we test the best Shark vacuums

 Here at Real Homes, we prefer to have hands-on experience with each of the products we feature in our buyers' guides.
 This means that it'll help us to understand more about what you are getting for your money.

 Each time we hear of a new product announcement or we see a product with outstanding user reviews, we just have to check it out for ourselves.
 We then try it for several weeks (sometimes months) in our own homes so that they are faced with real-life hurdles.
 Sometimes, we're even fortunate to keep hold of the vacuum cleaners after testing which means that we can update our guides as we continue to learn about them over a long period of time.

 We've considered all the important factors such as ease of use, maneuverability, run-time, emptying of the dust bin (or bag), and general controls.
-In any instance where we have been unable to review but couldn't miss not featuring the vac, we've taken into account feedback from other users who have left reviews on the website where they purchased it from.
+In any instance where we have been unable to review but couldn't miss not featuring the vac, we've taken into account feedback from other users who have left reviews on the website where they purchased it from and will endeavor to test that vacuum at some point in the future.
+For more on this process, head over to our testing protocol.